-For the 2026 school year, there are 2 public schools serving 602 students in 90077, CA (there are 3 private schools, serving 2,388 private students).
+For the 2026 school year, there is 1 public school serving 438 students in 90077, CA (there are 3 private schools, serving 2,388 private students).
 15% of all K-12 students in 90077, CA are educated in public schools (compared to the CA state average of 90%).

 The top-ranked public school in 90077, CA is Roscomare Road Elementary School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Public schools in zipcode 90077 have an average math proficiency score of 82% (versus the California public school average of 34%), and reading proficiency score of 87% (versus the 47% statewide average).
+Public school in zipcode 90077 have an average math proficiency score of 82% (versus the California public school average of 34%), and reading proficiency score of 87% (versus the 47% statewide average).
 Schools in 90077, CA have an average ranking of 10/10, which is in the top 1% of California public schools.

 Best 90077, CA Public Schools (2026)